renuo/hotsheet/README.md

 ### Configuration

-You can configure which models ('sheets') this gem should manage, and specify which database columns ('rows') should be editable or viewable in the spreadsheet.
+You can configure which models ('sheets') this gem should manage, and specify which database columns should be editable or viewable in the spreadsheet.
 This can be done by configuring the initializer file created by the install command:

 ```rb